Marion Reimers: Early life and education

 Marion Renate Reimers Tusche was born on 2 August 1985 in Mexico City.
 She is of German descent.
 She has played sports such as swimming, tennis, football and athletics since she was four years old, and was a karate national champion.
-She studied art history and photography in Florence, Italy, but later decided to study communications at the Tecnológico de Monterrey, where she graduated in 2010.
+She studied art history and photography in Florence, Italy, but later decided to study communications at the Monterrey Institute of Technology and Higher Education (ITESM) (Spanish: Tecnológico de Monterrey), where she graduated in 2010.

-In 2014, Reimers earned a master's degree in journalism from the Universidad Torcuato di Tella, in association with the newspaper La Nación.
+In 2014, Reimers earned a master's degree in journalism from the Universidad Torcuato di Tella in Argentina, in association with the newspaper La Nación.

 Career

 Reimers began her career as an editor for the North Cone of Fox Sports Latin America in 2006.
 In 2007 she began her broadcasting career, first as a reporter and then as weekend anchor of Diario Fox Sports.
 In 2008 she became the main presenter of Central Fox sports news show which airs in Latin America on Fox Sports and in the United States on Fox Deportes.
 She has covered numerous events, including the Olympic Games in 2012 and 2016, FIFA World Cup in 2010, 2014, and 2018, UEFA Champions League in 2015, 2016 and 2019, and Copa Libertadores.

-Reimers began calling Liga MX Femenil matches on Fox Sports Dos (FOX Sports 2) in Mexico as a match analyst (co-commentator) when the league was launched in July 2017.
-She became the lead play-by-play commentator (narradora) in July 2019.
-She was also the play-by-play commentator for 4 German Bundesliga men's matches on Fox Sports Mexico and Fox Sports Central America in May-June 2020 when the Bundesliga resumed play after a 2-month hiatus due to the COVID-19 pandemic.
+Reimers began calling Liga MX Femenil matches on Fox Sports Dos (Fox Sports 2) in Mexico as a match analyst (co-commentator) when the league was launched in July 2017.
+She became the lead play-by-play commentator (narradora principal) in July 2019.

+Reimers was also the play-by-play commentator for 4 German Bundesliga men's matches on Fox Sports Mexico and Fox Sports Central America in May–June 2020 when the Bundesliga resumed play after a 2-month hiatus due to the COVID-19 pandemic.

 As the play-by-play commentator, Reimers begins each fútbol match broadcast at the first half kickoff with her signature catch phase "Con el privilegio de estar siempre cerca del balón." (meaning "With the privilege of always being close to the ball.")

 On 1 June 2019, Reimers became the first Hispanic woman to broadcast the UEFA Champions League Final, where she was a match analyst (co-commentator) on Fox Sports Mexico and Fox Sports Central America along with narrador (play-by-play commentator) Ricardo Murguía and match analyst Eduardo Biscayart.

-On 4 August 2021, Reimers announced that she had left Fox Sports Mexico and FOX Deportes after fifteen years to join WarnerMedia's TNT Sports Mexico, where she will continue to broadcast men's UEFA Champions League matches and finals.
+On 4 August 2021, Reimers announced that she had left Fox Sports Mexico and Fox Deportes after fifteen years to join WarnerMedia's TNT Sports Mexico, where she will continue to broadcast men's UEFA Champions League matches and finals.